 Two of the biggest hazards at any construction site are injuries from slips trips and falls, and falling objects striking an employee.
 Cleaning up the job site reduces the frequency of both those hazards.

 In fact, when working for larger firms, you’re often required to demonstrate that your OSHA Total Recordable Incident Rate and Lost Time Rates are well below industry standards.

 Productivity Drives Profitability

-Easy ingress and egress drives productivity.
-Knowing where all the materials are neatly stored drives and productivity.
+Easy ingress and egress drive productivity.
+Knowing where all the materials are neatly stored drives productivity.
 And if your materials are neatly staged, you can quickly assess when you need to increase your inventory.
 A clean and organized site means more profit for your business.